 - Withdrawal classes to improve Literacy and Numeracy or specific teaching to address a particular need at Key Stage 3 and Key Stage 4, individually or in small groups.

 - Classroom observations to make recommendations about classroom management, seating plans, type of learner, noise levels, and group dynamics.

 - Mixed ability and ability grouping according to subject.

 - Regular monitoring of progress and students’ Attitude to Learning.

 - Pastoral support plans are created in discussion with Heads of Year, Teachers, Teaching Assistants, Parents and Students.

 - Personalised courses that may include reduced GCSE options, study skills, work placements, vocational courses and College taster sessions.

 - Close liaison with parents to create a partnership for making shared decisions about educational provision.

-- The valuable and unique resource of the In School Learning Centre and Student Support Services which cater for a number of social, medical and peer issues that arise and can be addressed through ELSA, Listening Ear and involvement of specialist outside agencies.
+- The valuable and unique resource of the In School Learning Centre and Student Services which cater for a number of social, medical and peer issues that arise and can be addressed through ELSA and the involvement of specialist outside agencies.